This course 2XX2 leads to PGCE (M)QTS. The significance of the qualifications can be found here.

 - attend all the same university sessions with those who had applied through the university;

 - have full access to university facilities and mentors.

 The university awards your PGCE.
 WLTTA selects a second contrasting school for your ‘away’ placement.

 There is a core, taught to all trainees, including the nature of DT in Education, ICT and Graphics, with the opportunity for you to specialise in Product Design, Textiles Technology or Electronic and Communications technology (ECT) and to develop a second strength in at least one other area.

 We focus on extending your knowledge, understanding and skills of designing and making, with an emphasis on active practical learning and problem solving.

-You will have the opportunity to teach KS3/KS4, and support some KS5.
-KS3 topics include developing/designing products, manufacturing using a range of materials and tools, evaluating the process and final product in order to assess technical knowledge.
-Drayton Manor also teach Food Technology.
+You will have the opportunity to teach KS3/KS4, and support KS5, including developing/designing products; manufacturing using a range of materials/tools; evaluating the process product to assess technical knowledge.
+Drayton Manor also teach Food Tech.